 - ISC 231 is interoperable with PHY 103 or PHY 105 but has more of an emphasis on chemistry, biology, and the specific areas of physics that relate to those subjects.

-- To start in PHY 205 without previously having taken 100-level physics at Princeton, you must pass an entrance exam given just before the fall term starts.
-Sign up for PHY 105, take the PHY 205 entrance exam, and if you pass it you can switch to PHY 205.
+- To start in PHY 207 without previously having taken 100-level physics at Princeton, you must pass an entrance exam given just before the fall term starts.
+Sign up for PHY 105, take the PHY 207 entrance exam, and if you pass it you can switch to PHY 207.
+PHY207 is a departmental prerequisite, and must be taken unless that prerequisite is specifically waived by the Director of Undergraduate Studies.

 We strongly recommend for prospective majors also to take one of the 200-level PDF courses: PHY 209 on computational physics, PHY 210 on experimental methods (more information here), or PHY 235 on contemporary physics research.

-In junior year we recommend PHY 301 and 305 in the fall, then PHY 304 and 312 in the spring, together with one analysis course, e.g. differential equations or complex analysis, taken in either term.
+In your junior year we recommend PHY 301 and 305 in the fall, then PHY304 and 312 in the spring, together with one analysis course, e.g. differential equations or complex analysis, taken in either term.
 This selection of courses in junior year is optimal for continuing on to graduate school in physics.
 If that is not your plan, you may prefer to replace PHY 305 and/or PHY 304 with 300-level courses closer to your specific interests.
-Students who start physics as a sophomore will need to spread 300-level courses out more into senior year.
+Students who would like to explore all of the offerings, or who start physics as a sophomore, will need to spread 300-level courses out into their senior year.

 The detailed program requirements are explained in the Physics Department section of the Undergraduate Announcement, including a description of the courses that may be used as departmentals.